SNAS/docker/aio/README.md

 When starting the container you will need to map a host file system to **/data/mysql** for the container.
 You do this using the ```-v <host path>:/data/mysql```.
 The below examples default to the host path of ```/var/openbmp/mysql```

-#### (Optional) MySQL Temporary Table Space
-Large queries or queries that involve sorting/counting/... will use a temporary table on disk.
-It is recommended that you use a **tmpfs** memory mount point for this.
-Docker will not allow the container to mount tmpfs without having CAP\_SYS\_ADMIN capability (``-privileged``).
-To work around this limitation, the container will not create the tmpfs.
-Instead the container will use ``/var/mysqltmp`` which can be a volume to the host system tmpfs mount point.
-The host system should create a tmpfs and then map that as a volume in docker using ``-v /var/openbmp/mysqltmp:/var/mysqltmp``

 #### On host create mysql shared dir
     mkdir -p /var/openbmp/mysql
     chmod 777 /var/openbmp/mysql